Earth and Environmental Science (Study Abroad) BSc Hons

 Wherever an industry affects the environment, our graduates are valued.
 In the public sector, opportunities exist from research and regulatory bodies like the Environment Agency, through to the armed forces.
 Meanwhile, private sector industries, including civil engineering, environmental consultancy, mining and construction, demand the skills of Lancaster’s high-calibre graduates.

-The breadth of this degree, plus transferable skills in quantitative analysis, ensures that Lancaster's Earth and Environmental Scientists have a wide variety of career options.
+The breadth of this degree, plus transferable skills in quantitative analysis, ensures that Lancaster’s Earth and Environmental Scientists have a wide variety of career options.
+97% of our 2012 graduates were in work or further study six months after graduating.

 Many graduates take their learning to MSc or PhD level to enhance their specialist knowledge and skills.
 Recent graduates, for example, have chosen to study Exploration Geophysics.